jasonxwzq/JasonX-Website/content/home/accomplishments.md

   description:  "This applied microeconomics course is designed as the capstone course of the M.S. program in Agricultural & Resource Economics.
 The primary objective of the course is to help you synthesize your training in microeconomic theory and econometrics and further refine your research skills in applied economics."
   organization: Teaching Assistant
   organization_url:
-  title: Applied Microeconomics Analysis (ARE 258)
+  title: ARE 258 - Applied Microeconomics Analysis
   url: ""
 - certificate_url:
   date_end: "2019-03-30"
   date_start: "2018-01-01"
-  description: "Lead discussions..."
+  description: ""
   organization: Teaching Assistant
   organization_url:
-  title: Intermediate Microeconomics I (ARE 100 A)
+  title: ARE 100 A - Intermediate Microeconomics I
   url: ""
 - certificate_url:
   date_end: "2020-03-30"
   date_start: "2019-08-01"
-  description: "Lead discussions..."
+  description: ""
   organization: Teaching Assistant
   organization_url:
-  title: Intermediate Microeconomics II (ARE 100 B)
+  title: ARE 100 B - Intermediate Microeconomics II
   url: ""
 - certificate_url:
   date_end: "2017-01-01"